PM-Notes/Prince2/README.md

 ### CP Activities (5)
 1. Prepare planned closure
-- PM ensures the expected results of the project have been acheived
+- PM ensures the expected results of the project have been achieved
 - Have we done everything?
 - Has the acceptance criteria been met?
 - Are we in a position to hand over the projects products?
 2. Prepare premature closure
-- PM ensurs an orderly close
+- PM ensures an orderly close
 - And anything that can be salvaged has been
-- And whatever remains to be done has been accuratly recorded for Corporate / Programme Management or the Customer.
+- And whatever remains to be done has been accurately recorded for Corporate / Programme Management or the Customer.
 3. Handover products
 - The products are handed to the customer and operational environment.
 - And the PM ensures that plans are in place to realise the benefits.